orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtree.maxDepth

-Maximum depth of sbtree which will be traversed during key look up till it will be treated like broken (64 by default).
+Maximum depth of sbtree, which will be traversed during key look up until it will be treated as broken (64 by default).

 ```
 Setting name...: sbtree.maxDepth